Making Nitro Cold Brew @ Home

 NHC Homebrew Guide to Corny Kegging

 Once all your connections are made, it is time to start adding gas to the keg to pressurize it and make your coffee silky smooth to drink.
-Turn the gas to about 20 PSI and use some soapy water in a spray bottle to check for leaks.
+Turn the gas to approximately 20 PSI and use a soapy water solution in a spray bottle to check for leaks.
 I typically use Star San in a spray bottle for this since it foams.
 Check all the connections for the gas tank, regulator, and keg.
 If anything is not sealing properly, tighten the connections.
-If the lid is not sealing properly, turn of the gas and purge the keg by pulling the pressure blow off on the top of the lid to release the gas in the keg and reseat the lid.
+If the lid is not sealing correctly, turn off the gas and purge the keg by pulling the pressure release valve on the top of the lid to release the gas in the keg, then reseat the lid.
 If you are still having trouble, get some food-grade lubricant or a new seal.

 Amazon.com